-- 1. Selecting members of the BPCQ Editorial Review Board, any ad hoc reviewers needed, and (if desired) one or more associate editors.
+- Selecting members of the BPCQ Editorial Review Board, any ad hoc reviewers needed, and (if desired) one or more associate editors.
 The BPCQ Editor will encourage all reviewers and associate editors to be current members of the Association. - 2.
-Choosing manuscripts, based on the recommendations of the BPCQ Editorial Review Board or ad hoc reviewers who have evaluated the manuscripts in a blind reviewing process. - 3.
-Choosing appropriate articles, reports, sections, and announcements from the Association and its committees on all topics relevant to members.
+Choosing manuscripts based on the recommendations of the BPCQ Editorial Review Board or ad hoc reviewers who have evaluated the manuscripts in a blind reviewing process.

+- 3. Choosing appropriate articles, reports, sections, and announcements from the Association and its committees on all topics relevant to members.
 Choosing book review editor(s) and any editors of columns. - 4.
-Submitting edited copy to the Managing Editor in a timely fashion.

-- 5. Choosing topics and editors for any special issues in collaboration with the Publications Board. - 6.
+Submitting edited copy to the Managing Editor in a timely fashion. - 5.
+Choosing topics and editors for any special issues in collaboration with the Publications Board. - 6.
 Publicizing the journal and soliciting manuscripts. - 7.
 Conducting necessary correspondence with authors, reviewers, and others. - 8.
 Maintaining adequate records of journal activities. - 9.
 Providing written statements of editorial policy and procedures to the Publications Board. - 10.
 Working with Publications Board in providing effective transition when new editors are selected.

 The BPCQ Editor submits mid-year and annual reports.
-The mid-year report is due 30 days before the date of the mid-year meeting; the annual report is due 45 days before the annual conference.
+The mid-year report is due April 1; the annual report is due September 1 before the annual conference.
 The BPCQ Editor sends these two reports both (1) to the Executive Director for distribution to the Executive Committee and the Board of Directors and (2) to the Chair of the Publications Board.